thijschr/simulationSamplingStrategy/notes/Koji's random thoughts.md

 2. Spatial distibution
 3. Abundance in each grid
 4. Chances in finding the sp. that is set to be present
+  1. What about sampling error, for example not being able to find uniformly all individuals, or that we misidentify the spp.?
 5. Patterns of environmental gradientnts
   1. real / artificial (orthogonal, covaried)

 There are several levels of randomisation and hence the possibilities for repetition.
 Somehow we need to be simplify.